m4r35n357/ODE-Playground/README.md

 All c floating point operations are executed in _long double_ precision.
 This gives a choice of precision and performance on different platforms.

-Platform | Implementation
+Platform | FP Implementation
 ----------|-----------
 ix86 | 80 bit hardware float
 x86-64 | 80 bit hardware float
 armhf | 64 bit hardware float
-aarch64 | 128 bit software float
+aarch64 | 128 bit _software_ float

 The Python code uses hardware acceleration on all platforms; 80 bit on Intel, 64 bit on ARM.
+In general Python is much too slow for performing actual simulations; it value is mostly in the interactive plotting features, and nonlinear equation solving (using Newton's method or bisection).
+It is also most convenient for demonstrating detailed operation of the TSM method in a debugger.

 ### ODE analysis using fourth order Runge-Kutta (RK4) - C only